alansenairj/crash_plan_f39/README.md

 # grub update

-# I got problems with kernel and entreies grub boot.
+### I got problems with kernel and entries grub boot.
 I need to write a menu to work.
 # rescue mode
 ```
 dhclient